One suite, not ten plugins

 Velocity Network Support

-Network mode can carry network chat, cross-server PMs, player settings, global completions, TAB entries, mention metadata, custom ping metadata, and ChatItem preview references across backends.
+Network mode can carry group-isolated chat, group-local cross-server PMs, player settings, global completions, TAB entries, mention metadata, custom ping metadata, and ChatItem preview references across matching backends.

 Paper & Velocity Support